10. Execution threads

 }

-- Line 6: to add an array of items to the database
+- line 6: to add a articles array to the database

-Later, for another application, the need arises to delete a list of items stored in a list, still within a transaction.
-We can see that to meet different business needs, the [dao] layer will have to grow.
-We can take a different approach:
+Later, for another application, the need arises to delete a list of articles saved in a list, still in a transaction.
+As we can see, the [dao] layer will grow to meet different business needs.
+We can take another route:

-- only include the basic operations InsertArticle, DeleteArticle, UpdateArticle, SelectArticle, and SelectArticles in the [DAO] layer
+- put only basic operations in the [dao] layer InsertArticle, DeleteArticle, UpdateArticle, SelectArticle, SelectArticles

-- and move operations for simultaneously updating multiple items to the [business] layer.
-These would use the basic operations of the [DAO] layer.
+- deport to the [business] layer the simultaneous updating of several articles.
+These would use the elementary operations of the [dao] layer.

-The advantage of this solution is that the same [DAO] layer could be used without modification with different [business] layers.
-It introduces a challenge in managing the transaction that groups updates to be performed atomically on the database:
+The advantage of this solution is that the same [dao] layer can be used without change with different [metier] layers.
+It does, however, introduce a difficulty in managing the transaction, which groups together the updates to be made atomically on the :

-- the transaction must be initiated by the [business] layer before it calls the methods of the [DAO] layer
+- the transaction must be initiated by the [metier] layer before it calls the methods of the [dao] layer

-- the methods of the [DAO] layer must be aware of the transaction’s existence in order to participate in it if it exists
+- methods at the [dao] layer must be aware of the existence of the transaction in order to take part in it if it exists

 - the transaction must be terminated by the [business] layer.

-To ensure that the methods of the [DAO] layer are aware of any ongoing transaction, we could add the transaction as a parameter to each method of the [DAO] layer.
-This parameter would then appear in the method signatures of the interface, thereby binding it to a specific data source: the database.
-The thread's local data provides a more elegant solution: the [business] layer will place the transaction in the thread's local data, and that is where the [DAO] layer will retrieve it.
-The signature of the [DAO] layer's methods therefore does not need to be changed.
+To ensure that the methods of the [dao] layer are aware of the existence of any current transaction, we could add the transaction as a parameter to each method of the [dao] layer.
+This parameter will then appear in the signature of the interface's methods, linking it to a specific data source: the database.
+The local data of the thread provide us with a more elegant solution: the [business] layer will put the transaction in the thread's local data, and the [dao] layer will fetch it from there.
+The [dao] layer's method signature need not be changed.

-We implement this solution with the following Visual Studio project:
+We are implementing this solution with the following Visual Studio project:

 ![]() |